Werner-Schaus I Government: Treaty with Germany

 The government also pursued its negotiations with the Federal Republic of Germany, started under Joseph Bech.
 15 years after the war, it was felt that relations between the two countries should be normalised.
 On 11 July 1959, the two countries' foreign ministers signed a treaty dealing with various Germano-Luxembourgish disputes, and establishing compensation for the victims of the occupation.
-This agreement, criticised as the "treaty of shame" was attacked by those Luxembourgers who had been forcibly conscripted into the Wehrmacht in World War II, and felt discriminated compared to the members of the Resistance.
+This agreement, criticised as the "treaty of shame", was attacked by those Luxembourgers who had been forcibly conscripted into the Wehrmacht in World War II, and felt discriminated compared to the members of the Resistance.
 The treaty of 1959 was not ratified until 1961, after bitter debates in the Chamber of Deputies and a protest on the Place Guillaume that attracted 10,000 members of the Federation of Forcibly Conscripted Victims of Nazism.

 Economic policy

 In 1959, the closure of the last leather factory, the company "Idéal" in Wiltz, provoked a reorientation of government policy on industrial investments.
 The authorities were conscious of the danger in the monolithic nature of the Luxembourgish economy.
 During the 1950s, the economy had almost entirely relied on the steel industry.
 Traditional activities which had once flourished, such as slate production, tanneries and furniture manufacturing, were not able to keep pace with international competition and gradually disappeared.
 This deindustrialisation especially affected the rural regions of the North and the East.
-It reinforced the imbalance between the country's rural, farming areas, and the mining basin, where the iron and steel industry was concentrated.
+This reinforced the imbalance between the country's rural, farming areas, and the mining basin, where the iron and steel industry was concentrated.

 From 1959, the government led an active policy of economic diversification and development in order to modernise the nation's industries, slow the exodus from rural areas, and maintain a regional balance.
-Thus, it created a Board of Industrial Development (BID), whose goal was to persuade American industrialists who wanted to get round the custom tariffs of the Common Market, to create production facilities in Luxembourg.
+Thus, it created a Board of Industrial Development (BID), which aimed to persuade American industrialists who wanted to get round the custom tariffs of the Common Market, to create production facilities in Luxembourg.
 The Grand Ducal court, which enjoyed a certain amount of prestige across the Atlantic, was closely associated with this campaign, and the presidency of the BID was given to Prince Charles of Luxembourg, the son of the Grand Duchess.
-A law on economic expansion, voted on 2 June 1962, gave the government the means to attract foreign investments by granting low-interest loans and tax incentives.
-Thanks to these measures, the reconversion of the Wiltz region was seen through.
+A law on economic expansion, passed on 2 June 1962, gave the government the means to attract foreign investments by granting low-interest loans and tax incentives.

+Thanks to these measures, the redevelopment of the Wiltz region was seen through.
 By 1965, seven businesses working mostly for the foreign market and employing 560 people were established in the city.
 However, the biggest successes of the diversification effort came towards the mid-1960s, when DuPont established itself in Contern and Monsanto in Echternach.